xriss/gamecake/readme.txt

 installed onto anandroid device, this apk must contain everything needed to run an app.

 	android/make

-Before running make you will probably need to import a project using
+Before running make you will need to import a project using

 	android/bake projectdir

-For example any of the directories in gamecakejam can be built on andrtoid this way.
+For example any of the directories in gamecakejam can be built on android this way.

 We also have an nginx target which bakes all the lua goodies into